Will teachers use the computers for every class and every day?

-- How will students submit work completed on the computer?
+How will students submit work completed on their computer?

 All Secondary School students have been given an AAS-Sofia Google Apps account which give them access to e-mail and the ability to collaborate using Google Docs.
-Students can drop files into online folders in Google Docs, email or upload them to our Learning Management System (P-Learning).
+Students can drop files into online folders in Google Docs, email or upload them to Google Classroom.

 Students have access to printers on the school network.